What is Working Capital – Definition & Meaning

 The cycle of Working Capital

 The WCC or the Working Capital Cycle is defined as the span of time which is required for converting the current net liabilities and also needs to convert the different assets into some cash by any company.
-It acts as an indicator that can be used to determine organizational efficiency for effectively managing the liquidity position for the short-term and also the cycle, that is calculated using days.
+It acts as an indicator that can be used to determine organizational efficiency for effectively managing the liquidity position for the short-term and also the cycle, which is calculated using days.
 It is actually the time span that lies in between the revenue generation using cash by selling products and material buying for producing various products.

 The shorter will be the working capital cycle, the faster the company would free up the cash that is blocked.
 If the working cycle is much longer, the capital would get stuck in between without getting the returns for this operational cycle.
 Such businesses are always striving to lower the working capital cycle for viewing towards enhancing this liquidity for the short-term.